mbaze/Z80-Bits/deferred-signed-mul.md

 Skip  djnz  Mul
 ```

 Could we avoid bookkeeping entirely and defer the correction until after the multiplication completes?
-The key
+The key issue
-intuition is that the unsigned multiplier is already almost computing the correct signed result.
-The only issue
-is how it interprets the most significant bit: instead of contributing -128, it contributes +128.
-So whenever
+is how the unsigned multiplier interprets the most significant bit: instead of contributing −128, it contributes +128.
-a sign bit is set, the multiplier overestimates that contribution by 256.
-The error term introduced by a negative
+Whenever a sign bit is set, the multiplier overestimates its value by 256.
+The error term introduced by a negative A
-A is therefore 256 * B, and the same logic applies for A if B is negative.
-In practice, this reduces to a very
+is therefore 256 * B, and the same logic applies to A when B is negative.

-simple adjustment based on the sign bits: if one operand is negative, subtract the other operand from the high
+In practice, this reduces to a very simple adjustment based on the sign bits: if one operand is negative, subtract the
-byte of the product:
+other operand from the high byte of the product:
 ```
 ; Input: C = first operand, E = second operand
 ; Output: HL = product